 Habitat-only sites: These sites are assumed to be upstream of coho distribution.
-The purposes of electrofishing Habitat-only sites are to test the assumption that the site is upstream of coho distribution and to assess the fish species composition of the site.
+The purpose of electrofishing habitat-only sites is to test this assumption and assess the composition of the fish species at the site.

 - Do not electrofish if the water temperature is above 18°C. Return to the site when temperatures are cooler, such as later in the season or early in the morning. - Do not electrofish if adult salmonids are observed. - Do not electrofish if people, pets, or livestock could rapidly enter the stream. - Make sure all crew members know that electrofishing is about to begin. - Use the minimum settings needed to capture fish.
 These will typically be I5 (60HZ at 6ms) on the mode dials and a voltage of 200 for the 12-B electrofishers in most pools.
 Decrease the voltage in smaller (<4m wide and <30cm deep) units.
-Newer electrofishing units (LR-24s) should self-calibrate to appropriate settings. - Consult with your supervisor to ensure the number of salmonids impacted by electrofishing is within the permit limits. - Do not "over shock" in areas where fish have good cover.
+Newer electrofishing units (LR-24s) should self-calibrate to appropriate settings. - Consult with your supervisor to ensure the number of salmonids impacted by electrofishing is within the permit limits. - Do not "overshock" in areas where fish have good cover.
 A few seconds should be sufficient. - Cease electrofishing if mortalities occur.